 May Birthstone Meaning

-As the color green represents new life, the promise of Spring and new beginnings, it makes perfect sense that emerald is Spring’s birthstone for May in our official list of birthstones.
+The color green represents new life, the promise of Spring and new beginnings.
+So, it makes perfect sense that emerald is Spring’s birthstone for May.
+See the official list of birthstones.

-Emeralds are commonly associated with romance – supporting passion, love, and bliss – as well as resurrection, renewal, and awakening – giving youth, fortune, and foresight to the owner.
+Emeralds are commonly associated with romance – supporting passion, love, and bliss.
+In addition, they’re known for resurrection, renewal, and awakening.
+And, fostering youth, fortune, and foresight to the owner.

-Emeralds have also been thought to cure bleeding, dysentery, and fever; to prevent epilepsy; to soothe the eyes, and to calm panic.
+In addition, emeralds have also been thought to cure bleeding, dysentery, and fever.
+As well as, preventing epilepsy, soothing the eyes, and to calm panic.
 During the Middle Ages, these gems were said to hold the power to predict the future.

-Emeralds were also said to have other superficial powers such as:
+Emeralds were also said to have other powers.
+Such as:

 - Seeing the truth

 - The power to protect against evil